Thai Chicken Lettuce Wraps

 -

-Add the chopped chicken and shredded carrots to the skillet and toss to coat in the aromatic oil.
+Add the chopped chicken and shredded carrots, then pour the sauce over and toss to coat everything evenly.

 -